 I’ve had this little blog for just over 3 years now and when I first started I didn’t have a clue what I was doing half the time, literally.
-I have learned a lot in the last year or so because I’ve took my blog to the next step and that’s took a lot of work.
+I have learned a lot in the last year or so because I’ve took my blog to the next step, I became self employed with Samantha.
+J and that’s took a lot of work.

 Running a blog is hard work and don’t let anyone tell you otherwise.
 When I first started it was a hobby which I loved then it grew into something I now work on every single day.
 I’ve never poured this amount of time and energy into something before but it’s been so rewarding.